pgbarnes/pgbarnes/README.md

 ## 🔬 About me
 #### Pronouns: they/them
 Hello!
 My name is P. I am a graduated Biology major with minors in Data Science and Poverty Studies from Washington & Lee University in Lexington, VA!
-As a student with 3 years of undergraduate research experience in biology, sociology, and data science, I am passionate about using the skills I have learnt in the classroom and lab to systematically address the issues I care about.
+As a student with 3 years of undergraduate research experience in biology, sociology, and data science, I am passionate about using the skills I have learnt in the classroom and lab to systematically address the issues I care about ranging from ecological and environmental injustice to public health hoping to create healthier communities for all living beings.